kriwil/labster-wiki-dump/markdown/0191_Reporter_Gene.md

 ![Tet-off system.
 Activator: tTA, Operator: TRE, Promoter: Pcmv, Dox:
 Doxycycline.
 Gene of interest transcription is blocked in the presence of Doxycycline
-](tet off.png "fig:Tet-off system.
+](/wiki/tet off.png "fig:Tet-off system.
 Activator: tTA, Operator: TRE, Promoter: Pcmv, Dox: Doxycycline.
 Gene of interest transcription is blocked in the presence of Doxycycline ")
 Gene expression can be controlled using a regulator gene.
 A regulator gene can regulate the gene expression by expressing certain protein or miRNA that blocks or actives the gene transcription process.
 One of the